Published June 12th, 2015

 Before Munger partnered with Buffett, he managed his own investment partnership.
 Munger’s partnership averaged returns of 19.8% a year from 1962 to 1975 versus just 5% a year for the DOW over the same time period.

 Munger, Buffett, & Investing

 Charlie Munger heavily influenced Warren Buffett’s investment style.
 Munger believes in holding a hyper concentrated portfolio of extremely high quality businesses.
 Munger eschews diversification – he is comfortable holding as few as 3 securities at a time.

 Munger’s philosophy of buying and holding high quality businesses for the long-run clearly rubbed off on Buffett.
 Before Munger, Buffett was much more of a traditional value investor.
 After Munger, Buffett focused on high quality businesses trading at fair or better prices.
-You can see Warren Buffett’s 20 highest yielding stocks here.
+You can see Warren Buffett’s top 20 stocks here.